derekypan/Machine-Learning-Capstone/README.md

 All code for the project is provided in the "All Together".ipynb notebook file.
 The csv files in anime-recommendations-database.zip are required for the code to run correctly.

 ### Run
-Navigate to top level of repository and make sure to unzip anime-recommendations-database.zip in that directory.
+Navigate to top level of repository and make sure to unzip the contents of anime-recommendations-database.zip in that directory.
 Then in the command line enter:

 ```bash
 jupyter notebook "All Together".ipynb